datasittersclub/site/site/dsc21.md

 ### Installing and configuring Miniconda

-On my new laptop, I [installed Miniconda](https://docs.anaconda.com/miniconda/), then added the conda-forge channel to get access to a wider range of software by typing this in my terminal:
+On my new laptop[^2], I [installed Miniconda](https://docs.anaconda.com/miniconda/), then added the conda-forge channel to get access to a wider range of software by typing this in my terminal:

+[^2]: My work laptop upgrade involved a change in hardware, which led to some problems creating environments with dependencies that hadn't been built for my laptop's ARM64 processor.
+If you run into similar issues, [this Stackoverflow thread](https://stackoverflow.com/questions/70205633/cannot-install-python-3-7-on-osx-arm64) helped me out with how to tweak the conda command so that MacOS emulates an older environment to make it work.
+Basically, after you activate your environment but before you install things, run the command `conda config --env --set subdir osx-64`.

 `conda config --add channels conda-forge`

 Then I ran the following line in the terminal so that conda always starts by looking in conda-forge:

-`conda config --set channel_priority strict`[^2]
+`conda config --set channel_priority strict`[^3]
-[^2]: Having conda always look at conda-forge first and ignore alternatives speeds up the process of installing things.
+[^3]: Having conda always look at conda-forge first and ignore alternatives speeds up the process of installing things.
 But if you find yourself in a tricky troubleshooting situation as described below, it can help to run `conda config --set channel_priority flexible` to try to untangle version conflict knots.

 ### Creating a basic environment

 When you create an environment, you can give it a list of all the things you want it to install upfront.
 You can also point it to a file that has a list of all the things -- but when you're starting out, you probably won't know what those are.
 It's okay to start off simple with the things you know you'll need, and add more as you go.
-For instance, if you know for sure that you want Python and Jupyter notebooks and R, you could run the following command[^3]:
+For instance, if you know for sure that you want Python and Jupyter notebooks and R, you could run the following command[^4]:
-[^3]: Sometimes you want not just the default version of Python or R, but a specific one in order to make some other library work.
+[^4]: Sometimes you want not just the default version of Python or R, but a specific one in order to make some other library work.
 You can do that by specifying a version this way: `python=3.12.1`

 `conda create -n my-environment-name python jupyter r`